Contents

 Instructional Computing Support/Storage

-Box and CatDrive are the two primary storage services that are available to faculty, staff and students depending on your academically appointed role.
-Below is a brief description of each form of storage which can be found on the link preceeding each description.
-Additionally, click this link to the Comparison Chart - Box and CatDrive to compare storage features between both storage options.
+Box is the primary storage service that is available to faculty, staff and students depending on your academically appointed role.
+Below is a brief description of storage which can be found on the link preceeding the description.

 Exams